 - Avaya Aura® Communication Manager.

 - Avaya Aura® Session Manager.

 - Avaya Aura® System Manager.

-- Avaya Session Border Controller.
+- Avaya Session Border Controller for Enterprise.

-- Avaya Messaging
+- Avaya Aura® Messaging.

 - Avaya Aura® Media Server.

-- Avaya Experience Portal.

 - Avaya G430 Media Gateway.

-- Avaya 96x1 Series IP Deskphones (SIP).
+- Avaya 96x1 Series IP Deskphones (H.323).

 - Avaya J179 IP Deskphones (H.323).

 - Avaya J129 IP Deskphones (SIP).

+- Avaya one-X® Communicator softphones (H.323 and SIP).

-- Avaya Workplace Client for Windows softphone (SIP).
+- Avaya Workplace Client for Windows (SIP).

-- Avaya one-X® Communicator (SIP, H.323).

-- Avaya Agent for Desktop (SIP).
+- Avaya Agent for Desktop (H.323 and SIP).

 - Avaya digital and analog telephones.

-- Ventafax fax software.

 Additionally, the reference configuration included remote worker functionality.
-A remote worker is a SIP endpoint that resides in the untrusted network, registered to Session Manager at the enterprise via the Avaya SBC.
+A remote worker is a SIP endpoint that resides in the untrusted network, registered to Session Manager at the enterprise via the Avaya SBCE.
 Remote workers offer the same functionality as any other endpoint at the enterprise.
-This functionality was successfully tested during the compliance test using only the Avaya Workplace Client for Windows (SIP).
+This functionality was successfully tested during the compliance test using Avaya Workplace Client for Windows (SIP) and the Avaya Agent for Desktop (SIP).
+For signaling, Transport Layer Security (TLS) and for media, Secure Real-time Transport Protocol (SRTP) was used on the Avaya Workplace Client for Windows (SIP) and the Avaya Agent for Desktop (SIP).
 Other Avaya SIP endpoints that are supported in a Remote Worker configuration deployment were not tested.